ros-navigation/navigation2/nav2_route/README.md

     boundary_radius_to_achieve_node: 1.0          # Radius (m) near boundary nodes (e.g. start/end) to enable evaluation of achievement metric
     radius_to_achieve_node: 2.0                   # Radius (m) near route nodes as preliminary condition for evaluation of achievement metric

-    max_dist_from_edge: 8.0                       # Max distance from an edge to consider pruning it as in-progress (e.g. if we're too far away from the edge, its nonsensical to prune it)
+    max_prune_dist_from_edge: 8.0                       # Max distance from an edge to consider pruning it as in-progress (e.g. if we're too far away from the edge, its nonsensical to prune it)
-    min_dist_from_goal: 0.15                      # Min distance from goal node away from goal pose to consider goal node pruning as considering it as being passed (in case goal pose is very close to a goal node, but not exact)
+    min_prune_dist_from_goal: 0.15                      # Min distance from goal node away from goal pose to consider goal node pruning as considering it as being passed (in case goal pose is very close to a goal node, but not exact)
-    min_dist_from_start: 0.10                     # Min distance from start node away from start pose to consider start node pruning as considering it as being passed (in case start pose is very close to a start node, but not exact)
+    min_prune_dist_from_start: 0.10                     # Min distance from start node away from start pose to consider start node pruning as considering it as being passed (in case start pose is very close to a start node, but not exact)
-    prune_goal: true                              # Whether pruning the goal node from the route due to being past the goal pose requested is possible (pose requests only)
+    prune_goal: true                              # Whether pruning the goal nodes from the route due to being past the goal pose requested is possible (pose requests only)
 ```

 #### `CostmapScorer`